The BJ Shea Morning Experience: KQBZ era (1999-2005)

-KISW era (2005-Present)
+KISW era (2005-2023)

 On November 30, 2005, KQBZ changed its format from FM Talk to Country music.
 BJ Shea's show, newly rechristened as "The BJ Shea Morning Experience," would move to KISW on January 3 to fill the timeslot vacated by The Howard Stern Show's move to satellite radio.
 No details were given as to the status of the Robin & Maynard show, or the ongoing litigation, except that the show would not be picked up by KISW.